-Requesting a Spot Forecast: Spot forecasts are normally requested and received via the internet from the California Fire Weather web page, the national NWS Fire Weather web page, all NWS forecast office fire weather web pages.
-If internet access is not available, spot forecasts may be requested and disseminated via phone or fax using the backup spot forecast request form found in the appendix section.
-Fire agencies will confirm receipt of a spot forecast with a phone call to the issuing NWS forecast office.
+Requesting a Spot Forecast: Spot forecasts are normally requested and received via the internet from the spot page, the national NWS Fire Weather web page, and all NWS forecast office fire weather web pages.
+If internet access is not available, spot forecasts may be requested via phone.
 At or before the time of a spot request, the requesting agency must provide information about the location, topography, fuel type(s), elevation(s), size, ignition time, and a contact name(s) and telephone number(s) of the responsible land management personnel.
 Also, quality representative observation(s) at, or near, the site of the planned prescribed burn, or wildfire, should be available to the NWS along with the request for a spot forecast(s).